In Stock

 When to Plant

-Plant from winter to early spring while dormant, when the soil is workable and not frozen or waterlogged.
+Plant from winter to early spring while the plant is dormant, ensuring the soil is workable and free from frost or excess water.
 If you can’t plant immediately, store canes in a cool, dry place and plant as soon as possible.

 Where to Plant